 Douglas Field (Principal Investigator)

 Douglas Field is Professor of American Literature at the University of Manchester.
 A co-founding editor of James Baldwin Review, he has published widely on the American author.
-He is the author of James Baldwin (Liverpool University Press, 2011), All Those Strangers: The Art and Lives of James Baldwin (Oxford University Press, 2015), and the forthcoming, Walking in the Dark: James Baldwin, My Father, and Me (Manchester University Press, 2024).
+He is the author of James Baldwin (Liverpool University Press, 2011), All Those Strangers: The Art and Lives of James Baldwin (Oxford University Press, 2015), and Walking in the Dark: James Baldwin, My Father, and Me (Manchester University Press, 2024).
 He is the editor of A Historical Guide to James Baldwin (Oxford University Press, 2009), and the co-editor of a special issue on Baldwin for African American Review (2013).

 Email: douglas.field@manchester.ac.uk